cvsvensson/FermionicHilbertSpaces.jl/docs/src/conservation.md

 # Constrained Hilbert spaces and conserved quantum numbers
-The basis states of a Hilbert space can be restricted to a subset of states, and organized into sectors with different quantum numbers.
+The basis states of a Hilbert space can be restricted to a subset of states and organized into sectors with different quantum numbers.

 You can apply a constraint either when constructing a space, `hilbert_space(f, labels, constraint)`,